 In the Patient Care and Explore & Focus Phases, the grading system is Honors, High Pass, Pass, and Fail.
-The Honors and High Pass designations are available in clinical clerkships greater than or equal to four weeks in length.
+The Honors and High Pass designations are available in clinical clerkships greater than or equal to four weeks in length, and for 3 week Required Patient Care WRITE clerkships.
 Two-week clinical electives and international clinical electives are graded on Pass/Fail only.